munificent/ui-as-code/in-progress/parameter-freedom.md

 ## Syntax

 I've never been thrilled about Dart's parameter syntax.
-The square brackets and curlies are pretty weird and unintuitive.
+The square brackets and curlies are weird and unintuitive.
 But they're what we have and it's hard to come up with something better that covers all of the various use cases.

 If/when we later add support non-nullable types, I think we should revisit parameters and consider using the nullability of a parameter to imply